The CCCCs, Day One (Sort of): Nortwest Airlines Sucks, Part One

 I’ll still end up flying Northwest because if you stay in the metro Detroit area and you want to get on an airplane, you pretty much have no choice but to fly on Northwest.
 But just to repeat: Northwest really sucks.

-2 thoughts on “The CCCCs, Day One (Sort of): Nortwest Airlines Sucks, Part One”
+2 Replies to “The CCCCs, Day One (Sort of): Nortwest Airlines Sucks, Part One”

 1. Well, Steve, they don’t call the airline Northwurst for nothing.
 We too have had our ‘adventures’ in flying with Northwurst, one of which was on our way back from Mexico.
 It was sort of a combination of delay and comedy of errors which wasn’t all that funny at the time since we were exhausted (no not from the beach but from waiting for hours in the Cancun terminal) and then arriving home at 4am.
 Another fun trip on Northwurst. (however, though they didn’t actually lose our bags, they did sort of misplace them)